anovv/svoe/docs/featurizer-overview.md

 ## Overview

+Featurizer is a framework which combines feature storage, feature calculation engine and user facing SDKs and configs to define features for real-time and batch (historical) processing on time series data.
+It is build on top of Ray and leverages Ray's distributed memory to produce feature sets/feature-lable sets for ML training.

 ## Key features

 - Flexible computation model: define modular FeatureDefinition’s to calculate features on historical data as well as live data streams using the same code